Chart Color Schemes

 Infrastructure

-California Gully has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+California Gully has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified eight projects likely to impact the area.
-Key projects include Barrell Street Childcare Centre, California Gully Oval Upgrade, Watson Avenue Childcare Centre, and Poplar Street Townhouse Development.
-The following details those most relevant.
+AreaSearch has identified eight projects likely impacting the area.
+Notable ones include Barrell Street Childcare Centre, California Gully Oval Upgrade, Watson Avenue Childcare Centre, and Poplar Street Townhouse Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.